 3 & 4.
 Goat Clock/Old Market Square

-The goat clock is a quintessential Poznań experience that won’t cost you a single zloty!
+Of all the things to do in Poznan, the goat clock is the quintessential Poznań experience, and it won’t cost you a single zloty!
 Every day at noon, two wooden doors on the old town hall, just above the clock, open.
 Out pop two white goats who rotate to face each other and butt heads in a delightful display that leaves a little crowd in the square craning their necks to see it.
 This epic goat battle portrays a humorous event from history that saw two actual live goats butting heads up in the clock tower for all to see.

 Today you can enjoy the show from one of several outdoor cafés on the old market square, or just make sure you’re walking by at noon and catch the unforgettable sight!
 You’ll see why the goat theme is rampant in Poznań!